siruthesiru/pilliac/content/posts/Workin' On It/it-s-not-imposter-syndrome-i-just-suck.md

 I'm back on a Linux machine, baby.
 No more spending days on a single-player simulation game or outdated dependencies.

-I've spent a lot (and by a lot I mean A LOT) of time in the previous years picking the flashiest Linux distribution and the most convoluted \[IDEs\]([https://www.redhat.com/en/topics/middleware/what-is-ide](https://www.redhat.com/en/topics/middleware/what-is-ide "https://www.redhat.com/en/topics/middleware/what-is-ide"))
+I've spent a lot (and by a lot I mean A LOT) of time in the previous years picking the flashiest Linux distribution and the most convoluted \[IDEs\]({{ref "[https://www.redhat.com/en/topics/middleware/what-is-ide](https://www.redhat.com/en/topics/middleware/what-is-ide "https://www.redhat.com/en/topics/middleware/what-is-ide")"}})

 ### Choosing The Right Course